Red Dead Redemption 2: Development

 Red Dead Redemption 2's recording sessions began in 2013.
 Rockstar wanted a diverse cast of characters within the Van der Linde gang.
 The writers put particular focus on the individual stories behind each character, exploring their life before the gang and their reasons for remaining with the group.
 Several characters were cut from the game during development as their personalities failed to add to the narrative.
-The actors sometimes improvized some additional lines, but mostly remained faithful to the script.
+The actors sometimes improvised some additional lines, but mostly remained faithful to the script.
 The team decided the player would control one character in Red Dead Redemption 2, as opposed to the three protagonists in Rockstar's previous title Grand Theft Auto V (2013), to follow the character more personally and understand how the events impact him.
 They felt a single character is more appropriate for the narrative structure of a Western.

 Red Dead Redemption 2 is the first game from Rockstar built specifically for the PlayStation 4 and Xbox One.
 Rockstar had tested these consoles' technical capabilities when porting Grand Theft Auto V, initially released on the PlayStation 3 and Xbox 360, to them.
 Once the team had defined what limitations were sustainable, they found the areas requiring the most focus.
 One of Rockstar's goals with Red Dead Redemption 2's gameplay was to make the player feel as though they are living in a world, instead of playing missions and watching cutscenes.
 A method used to achieve this was through the gang's moving camp, where the player can interact with other characters.
 The team ensured the characters maintained the same personality and mood from cutscene to gameplay to make the world feel more alive and realistic.